smansteel/Passgen-mail-mass-send/README.md

 Known bugs:
-the first row of the excel file is considered a header so is not treated by neither the passgen or the massmailer If the emails that you send are to an external server, you might be blocked after a few emails.
+- The first row of the excel file is considered a header so is not treated by neither the passgen or the massmailer
+-  -If the emails that you send are to an external server, you might be blocked after a few emails.
-The password has to be in clear text in the code
+- The password has to be in clear text in the code

-If you have any question about this do not hesitate to contact me.
+If you have any question about this do not hesitate to contact me here or on discord : sman_steel#4595